• Skip to primary navigation

 Healthy Carmelitas

-These INSANELY delicious Healthy Carmelitas will be a family favorite!
+These INSANELY delicious Carmelitas will be a family favorite!
 They’re gluten free, paleo friendly, and vegan friendly!
 Can’t wait for you to try them!

 Ok true story.
 I went through a phase when I was making carmelitas on repeat.
 New baby?
 Let me bake you some carmelitas.
 New house?
 Carmelitas.
 Family brunch for any and no reason whatsoever?
 Carmelitas baby!